 JUMP ELECTRIC SCOOTER ACCIDENTS AND INJURIES: A PAINFUL LEARNING PROCESS

-Uber’s purchase of Jump, which adds electric bike and scooter sharing to its portfolio, is just one example of this fast-moving trend.
+Uber’s purchase of Jump, adds electric bike and scooter sharing to its portfolio.
+It is just one example of this fast-moving trend.

-Some riders snaked in and out of traffic – the small bell attached to the handlebar was insufficient to warn drivers of their erratic approaches – while others were zooming down sidewalks at 15 mph, endangering pedestrians’ safety.
+Some riders snaked in and out of traffic.
+The small bell attached to the handlebar was insufficient to warn drivers of their erratic approaches.
+Others were zooming down sidewalks at 15 mph, endangering pedestrians’ safety.